Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

  1. [Compile Atlantis](#win2)
  2. Create the batch file (**.bat**)
  - Open your plain text editor, such as a Notepad or WordPad document. (e.g. *runAtlantis.bat*)
- - Add the commands to run Atlantis, which should have the following fortat:
+ - Add the commands to run Atlantis, which should have the following format:
    ```
    atlantis -i in.nc 0 -o output.nc -r run.prm -f force.prm -p physics.prm -b biol.prm -h harvest.prm -a assess.prm -e economics.prm -s functionalGroups.csv -d outputFolder
    ```